Workplace delegates

 Example: Accessing the workplace and facilities

-David is a delegate at a retail clothing store.
-He and his co-workers are covered by the Retail Award.
+Mohammad is a delegate at a retail clothing store.
+He and his co-workers are covered by the General Retail Industry Award.

 Elisha tries to resolve the issue with her manager but isn’t successful.
-She then asks David to help represent her in his role as workplace delegate.
+She then asks Mohammad to help represent her in his role as workplace delegate.

-David speaks to their employer and requests the use of a private meeting room to discuss Elisha’s concerns.
-This request is allowed under workplace delegate rules in the Retail Award.
+Mohammad speaks to their employer and requests the use of a private meeting room to discuss Elisha’s concerns.
+This request is allowed under workplace delegate rules in the General Retail Industry Award.

 Training